sergiusens/snappy-docs/build-snaps/python.md

 ## offlineimap

 Snaps are defined in a single yaml file placed in the root of your project.
-The offlineimap example shows the entire `snapcraft.yaml` for an existing project, leveraging the existing `requirements.txt` to satisfy runtime requirements.
+The offlineimap example shows the entire `snapcraft.yaml` for an existing project.
 We'll break this down.

 ```yaml
 name: offlineimap